Reviews You Can Rely On

 The BD Razor Carbon Pro features a releasable wrist strap to protect your shoulders when backcountry skiing.

-backcountry ski poles - the leki helicon lite's powder basket has a long flat edge to scrape...
+backcountry ski poles - the leki helicon lite has a large powder basket, which is essential...

 backcountry ski poles - our lead tester using the black crows oxus to plunge a snow anchor...